MikeBusuttil/kaggle/README.md

 - drop rows BEFORE splitting the data
 - pull in how hot the market was at the time of sale (ie. inventory at the time, # bidders, etc.)
 - automate the comparison of fitting techniques, fitting plans, and data set splitting
+- investigate what to do with data (ie. NA's) that's in test data but not training data

 ## questions